ChristianGaetcke/snipe-it/Client/OSX/README.md

 ### Use the prebuild app

-For convenience I already added a fully packed client where I removed the additional icons and xml-files. (reducing the size of the app by nearly 800kB).
+For convenience I already added a fully packed client where I removed the additional icons and html-files. (reducing the size of the app by nearly 800kB).
 Just clone the whole project to your desktop/preferred folder with
 ```
 git clone https://github.com/ChristianGaetcke/snipe-it.git